GraysonBellamy/pyngb/docs/quickstart.md

 ## Tips and Best Practices

 !!! tip "Performance Tips"
-    - Use `load_ngb_data()` for large datasets - it returns PyArrow tables which are more memory efficient
+    - Use `read_ngb()` for large datasets - it returns PyArrow tables which are more memory efficient
     - Convert to Polars DataFrames for analysis - they're faster than Pandas for most operations
     - Use Parquet format for storing processed data - it's much faster to read/write than CSV